ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 17: Clumsy Crucible
 Had a chance to start on time for the first time in a week.
 Got everything prepped, had all the files and inputs ready to go, and 4 minutes in I get a phone call that lasts an hour `¯\_(ツ)_/¯`.
 Wasted a whoole lot of time not including `curForwardCount` in the explored array and was truncating search paths that were valid.
 Paaaaaaaain.
 A* is meant to be easy to implement.
 Even with all that still in the top 3000?
 Up next - or at some point in the future - making this run in under 8(!!!) seconds.
 Without release mode we're up over a minute(!!!!!!)
 My benchmarking code reports `inf s` because I didn't allow for >5 second runtimes.

+Step 1: Remove the debug code that tracked historical path through the grid.
+Duh.
+95% time saving down to a 500ms runtime.
+Step 2: Walk forward all possible distances in a single loop.
+Don't go one-by-one.
+No big wins here, but easier to reason about.
+Step 3: 680,000 and 1,552,000 nodes explored for P1 and P2 respectively.
+Need to prune this somehow.